About Us

 Erin Byers Murray, Editor in Chief

-Erin Byers Murray joined the Local Palate in 2020 as editor in chief and oversees the editorial content across all platforms, including the magazine, the Local Palate Marketplace, the website, and social media channels.
+Erin Byers Murray joined The Local Palate in 2020 as editor in chief and oversees the editorial content across all platforms, including the magazine, The Local Palate Marketplace, the website, and social media channels.
 She began working with the magazine as a freelance writer in 2015, and brings with her 20 years of magazine editing and food reporting experience.
 Murray is an award-winning author and cookbook collaborator, and her work has appeared in publications from the Boston Globe to Food & Wine.
 Murray’s fascination with recipes and ingredients extends into her home life—the Syracuse University alum loves testing and experimenting with new recipes, or figuring out dishes to try in her outdoor pizza oven.
-When she’s not cooking, she spends time walking the hills of West Nashville or digging into a good book, and is usually surrounded by her husband Dave, their children Charlie and Maggie, and their rescue dog Rex.
+When she’s not cooking, she spends time walking the hills of West Nashville or digging into a good book, and is usually surrounded by her husband Dave, their children Charlie and Maggie.

-Amanda FitzGerald thrives on wearing multiple hats, which comes with the territory of being Director of Sales and Marketing.
-After graduating from Clemon University with an International Management degree, Amanda fell into a career in the publishing industry.
-Her array of experience from American City Business Journals is what led her to pursue the Local Palate when returning home to Charleston, combining her interest and love for food and traveling, and passion for the publishing world.
-Amanda and her husband James are always seeking their next adventure with their son Fitz in tow, when they’re not at home with their dog Hattie and cat Birdie.
+Amanda FitzGerald thrives on wearing multiple hats, which comes with the territory of being Director of Brand Development.
+After graduating from Clemson University with an International Management degree, Amanda fell into a career in the publishing industry.
+Her array of experience from American City Business Journals is what led her to pursue The Local Palate when returning home to Charleston, combining her interest and love for food and traveling, and passion for the publishing world.
+Amanda and her husband James are always seeking their next adventure with their son Fitz and daughter Margot in tow, when they’re not at home with their cat Birdie.

 Angelique DeClercq, Art Director

-A reformed Northerner (like many of us here at TLP), Angelique DeClercq moved to the Orlando area in the early 2000s after years on staff at Wine Spectator and freelance stints with publications like Saveur and Vogue.
+A reformed Northerner (like many of us here at The Local Palate), Angelique DeClercq moved to the Orlando area in the early 2000s after years on staff at Wine Spectator and freelance stints with publications like Saveur and Vogue.
 In Florida, Angelique began teaching art and design to high school and college students and dove back into the publishing world at Bonnier publications Garden Design and American Photo.
-Now, she’s relocated once again, this time to Charleston to take up the mantle as TLP’s new art director.
+Now, she’s relocated once again, this time to Charleston to take up the mantle as The Local Palate’s new art director.
 “It’s always been a dream of mine to art direct a food publication,” she says.

-Maggie Ward is an events and marketing manager for the Local Palate magazine.
-Having spent three years in various roles within the Local Palate, Maggie specializes in special projects that bring the stories from our pages to life and creating experiences that allow our readers to engage with the magazine in meaningful ways.
+Maggie Ward is a production manager for The Local Palate magazine.
+Having spent three years in various roles within The Local Palate, Maggie specializes in special projects that bring the stories from our pages to life and creating experiences that allow our readers to engage with the magazine in meaningful ways.
 She spends her time seeking out the latest underground culinary talents and trends around the South.
 While based in downtown Charleston, Maggie is an avid adventure traveler, spending part of her years in remote locations discovering the international foodways that continue to influence Southern food culture today.

 Emily Havener, Managing Editor

 Emily Havener likes contradictions—she was born in the South but moved to the North at the age of 12 and attended the University of Pittsburgh for a BA in English writing before returning to the Charleston area.
-She is an avid reader and writer and started her editing career by cofounding a boutique editing firm in 2005, bartending on the side, and Charleston’s creative food scene turned her into a foodie who dabbled in restaurant reviews and food blogging.
-In 2009 she graduated from the Institute for Integrative Nutrition’s health coach certification program and started a meal planning service for recipe simplification.
-She loves to eat, especially tacos, raw and cooked seafood of all kinds, charcuterie, and pickled everything.
+She is an avid reader and writer and started her editing career by cofounding a boutique editing firm in 2005 while bartending on the side.
+Charleston’s creative food scene turned her into a foodie who dabbled in restaurant reviews and food blogging.
+In 2009 she graduated from the Institute for Integrative Nutrition’s health coach certification program and developed recipes for a meal planning service.
+She loves to eat, especially tacos, seafood of all kinds, charcuterie, and pickled everything.
 As long as she has some kind of cheese on hand, she can make a meal.
-She has found the perfect combination of her love of food, writing, and organization at the Local Palate.
+She has found the perfect combination of her love of food, writing, and organization at The Local Palate.
 Emily lives in Summerville, South Carolina, with her family.

 Brian LePorte, Advertising Sales Executive